lcherone/auto-orm/README.md

 ## Executing MySQL

-- `Database.query(sql, vals)`: Allows you to execute any MySQL query.
+- `database.query(sql, vals)`: Allows you to execute any MySQL query.

     **Arguments:**